bug-free-pancake/Bayesian_Multilevel_Model_Assignment/README.md

 ## Overview

-This project was completed as part of the **Bayesian Data Analysis** course.
+This project was completed as part of the **Bayesian Multilevel Models** course.
 The objective was to apply **Bayesian multilevel modeling** using the `brms` package in R to a clustered dataset.

 ## Objectives